 A new life in Dublin

-When I arrived in Dublin I needed to start over so I set myself up as a life coach and after a few years working in the field of personal development, was invited to collaborate with Peter Shepherd, who was running one of the world's biggest personal development websites, Trans4mind.com.
+When I arrived in Dublin I needed to start over so I set myself up as a life coach and after a few years working in the field of personal development, was invited to collaborate with Peter Shepherd, who runs one of the world's biggest personal development websites, Trans4mind.com.

 As part of my work for our website, I took on the task of answering queries sent in by readers of our online magazine, which was emailed to 80,000 subscribers every week.
-Peter and I collected all these queries and my answers and cataloged them under different headings on Trans4mind.
-Then one day I received powerful inspiration to offer a training course on each of these life challenges in Dublin city centre.
+Peter and I collected all these queries and my answers and cataloged them under different headings of life challenge on Trans4mind.
+Then one day I received powerful inspiration to offer a training course on each of these life challenges.

-It was about this time, partly as a result of the feedback we were getting, that the 29 life challenges that we trained people in, actually represented the human condition, as they came from primary research and formed a complete training curriculum in every major challenge a person could experience.
+Peter and I realised, partly as a result of the feedback we were getting, that the 29 life challenges that we trained people in actually represented the human condition.
+We suddenly saw that we had a curriculum of online workshops that were based on our primary research and that, as a consequence, formed a complete training curriculum in every major challenge a person could experience.

-After running the course for two years successfully in personally-run workshops, I got huge inspiration to put the whole training online in the form of video workshops, to make it accessible to many more people.
-So Peter and I formed a company with the last €60,000 we owned and employed the services of a business consultant.
+So Peter and I formed a company with the last €60,000 we owned and employed the services of a business consultant, to be able to present the training on a wider scale.
 I could see from conversations I had with her that we were going to need to invest a lot more than the €60,000 we had already committed so I employed her to help me create a great presentation for an investor.

 I then phoned a friend who I knew had a significant sum invested in banks and I also knew he did not particularly like banks.
 So I phoned him up and asked him if he was willing to hear an investment proposal.
 He said he would.
 So I booked the best presentation room in the best hotel in Belfast and travelled North to present my business proposal.
 At the end of the presentation he jumped to his feet and said “That’s the best investment proposal I have ever heard and do you want me to invest now!”

 The start of Trans4mind Training